FaserF/hassio-addons/ShieldFile/README.md

 ShieldFile works perfectly alongside other official and community add-ons:

-- **Advanced SSH & Web Terminal**: You can use the terminal to manage files via command line while using ShieldFile for a visual interface.
+- **Advanced SSH & Web Terminal**: You help many people to use this add-on from the main repository. les via command line while using ShieldFile for a visual interface.
 Both access the same `/share`, `/config`, etc. directories.
 - **FTP**: You can use an FTP client to transfer bulk files and use ShieldFile to